-A completed referral form should be sent to the MASH, with the full details needed for the preliminary assessment, (see Appendix A).
+A completed VTR referral form should be sent by email to the Multi Agency Safeguarding Hub (MASH) by the referrer with the full details needed for the preliminary assessment, (see Appendix A).

-The MASH Triage area will carry out an initial screening process and then notify the Channel Co-ordinator.
+The MASH will then disseminate the VTR to Suffolk Special Branch for initial deconfliction (to ensure no crossover with ongoing work and to carry out an initial screening).

 A referral should not continue through the VTR process if: